bromaniac/k8s-tools/volumefollower/README.md

   ## Deploy a pod on a specific node
   volumefollower deploy-pod my-pod worker-node1 -i debian:latest -c "sleep 3600"

+  ## Deploy a pod with a PVC mounted
+  volumefollower deploy-pod my-pod worker-node1 --pvc my-pvc-name --mount-path /mnt/data

+  ## Deploy a pod with a PVC using default mount path (/data)
+  volumefollower deploy-pod my-pod worker-node1 --pvc my-pvc-name

   The utility works in both in-cluster and out-of-cluster environments by automatically detecting the appropriate configuration.

 # Hacking